 Topics covered: Navigating in Moodle (our online classroom), course expectations, student introductions, risks commonly associated with running a farm business

-Topics covered: Common business structures, alternative options, mission & vision
+Topics covered: Common business structures, alternative options, developing and refining a mission & vision

 Topics covered: Relevant IRS law, Farmers Tax Guide, NY Tax Law